 |1||Every month, the Internal audit team will share its report and findings with the ACCG Committee.
 During FY18/19, the main topics discussed were related to TMH’s compliance with the New Companies Law requirements, the succession of its CFO and the management of a fraud identified earlier during the year.
 The internal audit team will assess, review, and challenge all the data shared with the Board, especially those related to TMH’s performance.|

 |The Internal Audit team will always check how TMH’s departments are complying with the Laws which are relevant to their activities.
 The HR department will have to consider, for example, the Labour Laws while the Finances Department will need to follow the rules and regulations issued by the IRD.
 Then, the internal auditors will also monitor how they comply with TMH’s internal rules and policies.
 For example, the HR department issues an Employee Handbook, the Operations department has various SOPs, etc.|

-TMH has three main categories of risks to manage: legal, financial and business-related.
+TMH has four main categories of risks to manage: legal, financial, business-related and environmental risk management.